 To navigate the radical middle can require a great deal of wisdom, creativity, and self-awareness.
 To use our gravel road analogy, to discern the patches of the road that may be washboard or seriously rutted - if we hit these places carelessly, we can find ourselves in the ditch pretty quick.
 It is with the challenges of life we are tempted to careen one way or the other, and it takes that steady hand to travel over those areas of life that are challenging, scary, fraught with pain and avoid the ditch.

 Many can see this issue clearly when we look at the political discussions in the west where it would seem that the focus is no longer on good government for the people, of the people but the focus for our leaders is winning, keeping power.
 This lack of genuine statesmanship has been drowned by corporate and ideological demagogues who have successfully usurped healthy discourse to serve their agenda.
 As glaring as this is in our political climate, I turn my focus to the area of faith.
 I will speak most specifically to a Western Christian context.

 Extremism in Western Faith

 It is true that many fortunes are made during times of war and many of the pundits make a good living in times of culture wars.
-Villify the otherside, ramp up the fearful rhetoric and cash in!
-Truth is these extremists groups only make money when there is a fight - a culture war to win.
+Vilify the other side, ramp up the fearful rhetoric and cash in!
+Truth is these extremist groups only make money when there is a fight - a culture war to win.